CLICK HERE to view videos from the 2013 ONE Spine Masters Course

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Swedish Medical Center and Seattle Science Foundation.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Swedish Medical Center and Seattle Science Foundation.
 Swedish Medical Center is accredited by the ACCME to provide continuing medical education for physicians.

 AMA PRA Catergory 1 CreditsTM

 Swedish Medical Center designates this live activity for a maximum of 8.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The sessions are targeted to orthopedic surgeons and neurosurgeons that practice spine surgery in the United States.